-Students must provide and maintain current documentation of continuing compliance with clinical requirements defined by assigned affiliating agencies for immunizations, TB skin test, CPR certificate for healthcare providers, and other agency requests in order to participate in clinical learning experiences.
-Students with expired requirements will be prohibited from participating in clinical learning experiences until the requirement is met.
+Students must provide and maintain current documentation of continuing compliance with clinical requirements defined by assigned affiliating agencies in order to participate in clinical learning experiences.
+Students with missing or expired requirements will be prohibited from participating in clinical learning experiences until the requirement is met.
 Missed clinical hours can affect successful course completion and progression in the program.
 (See Attendance policy.)